 If you thought cute country towns were just reserved for the movies – prepare to be proven wrong in Jandowae, 50km north of Dalby.

-It’s hard to miss – the fence is 5600 kilometres long and stretches all the way from the Western Downs to the Great Australian Bight, crossing three States and a desert.
+It’s hard to miss – the fence is over 5600 kilometres long and stretches all the way from the Western Downs to the Great Australian Bight, crossing three States and a desert.

 Built in 1880, this fence protects livestock from dingoes and though it isn’t without its challenges (and challengers), it’s still used and maintained today as a dingo prevention for graziers.